JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l Email Us

 INTERLOCK

-Interlock canvas is made from a thinner thread than the other needlepoint canvases and is more intricately woven.
+Interlock canvas is made from a thinner thread than the other blank needlepoint canvases and is more intricately woven.
 The newest addition to the canvases available - Interlock is a two-thread canvas with both warp and weft pairs woven very tightly together - the warp threads taking a half twist between each set of weft threads.
 Interlock ( often called Leno ) is the only canvas that all needlepoint stitches may be worked on.
-Because the threads are so close together - it is possible to work upright stitches on it - - and since it is a two thread canvas - those stitches that cannot be worked on a loosely woven mono canvas can be worked on Interlock.
+Because the threads are so close together - it is possible to work upright stitches on it - - and since it is a two thread needlepoint canvas - those stitches that cannot be worked on a loosely woven mono canvas can be worked on Interlock.
 It has a very even mesh count - which makes it ideal for graph work - easy to paint on - and good for silk screen or stenciling.
 Available from six to eighteen holes per inch.

 Canvas Sizes